UNC-Libraries/Curators-Workbench/README.md

 ---------------------------

 1. Install Eclipse bundles:
+ * Eclipse Modelling Project feature or product (download) (this includes RCP/PDE bundles)
- * the m2eclipse plugin
+ * m2eclipse plugin and connectors, see Maven > Discovery in preferences
- * the Tycho Configurator m2eclipse connector (see Maven > Discovery in preferences)
+  * Tycho Configurator m2eclipse connector
- * the Eclipse Modelling Project feature (includes RCP/PDE bundles)
+  * m2e-egit Maven SCM Handler for EGit
-1. Import Maven Projects
+1. Import Maven Projects from SCM
+1. Select git and this project URL.
+1. Open the current target-definition file.
+(As on this writing, target-definition\indigo_3_8.target)
+1. Click on "Set as Target Platform" in the upper right.
 1. PDE > Update Project Classpath..